dead-claudia/thallium/docs/reporters.md

     This is called at the end of the stream, after all events are processed, and must either call the callback when done or return a thenable that resolves when done.
 If you can support multiple runs, this is where you reset the state so it can run everything again with a clean slate.

+    If `print` is passed, this is also required.

 ### `thallium/r/spec`

 - `print(line, callback?)`